Marie de Bourbon, Princess of Achaea

 Marie of Bourbon (c.
-1315–1387) was the sovereign baroness of Vostitsa in 1359-1370.
-She was princess consort of Achaea and titular Latin empress consort by marriage to Robert of Taranto, Prince of Achaea and titular Latin Emperor of Constantinople.
+1315–1387) was the sovereign baroness of Vostitsa from 1359 to 1370.
+She was princess consort of Achaea and titular Latin Empress consort by marriage to Robert of Taranto, Prince of Achaea and titular Latin Emperor of Constantinople.
 Upon the death of Robert in 1364, she became princess regnant of Achaea until her death.

 Life

 She was a daughter of Louis I, Duke of Bourbon and Mary of Avesnes.
 She was a younger sister of Peter I, Duke of Bourbon and an older sister of James I, Count of La Marche.

 First marriage

 On 29 November 1328, Marie was betrothed to Guy of Lusignan, titular Prince of Galilee at the Château de Bourbon.
 He was the son of Hugh IV of Cyprus and his first wife Marie d'Ibelin.
 On 20 December 1328, Marie and Guy were married by proxy.
 The Chronicle of Amadi records her arrival at Famagusta, Kingdom of Cyprus in June 1329.
-On 31 January 1330, Marie and Guy were married in person at Santa Sophia, Nicosia.
+On 31 January 1330, Marie and Guy were married in person at the Santa Sophia in Nicosia.

 Hugh of Lusignan, their only known son, was born in about 1335.
-Her husband was appointed Constable of Cyprus between 1336 and 1338.
+Her husband was appointed constable of Cyprus between 1336 and 1338.
 He died in 1343 from unstated causes.
-The correspondence of Pope Clement VI includes a letter of condolences for the demise of Guy, dated to 24 September 1343.
+The correspondence of Pope Clement VI includes a letter of condolences for the death of Guy, dated to 24 September 1343.
 The actual death likely occurred in the months preceding the letter.
 The widowed Marie was not allowed to leave Cyprus until 1346 by orders of her father-in-law.